beNative/local-llm-interface/FUNCTIONAL_MANUAL.md

 The "API Client" is a new view designed for testing and interacting with HTTP APIs.
 - **Natural Language Prompt**: Describe the request you want to make (e.g., "get all users from the jsonplaceholder api").
 - **Generate Request**: The application uses the selected LLM to automatically generate the full HTTP request, including the correct method, URL, headers, and body.
+- **Guaranteed JSON Mode**: A toggle, enabled by default, that instructs compatible models to return a valid JSON object.
+This dramatically increases the reliability of request generation.
+Disable it only if your model doesn't support this feature.
 - **Edit Request**: You can manually edit any part of the generated request before sending it.
 The UI is cleanly organized into Request and Response panels.
 - **Send & View Response**: Send the request and view the detailed response, including status code, headers, and a syntax-highlighted body.